-Supplement local beers with local cuisine, and head over to Mad Batter Food and Film, or Lee’s at the Depot for casual dinner and local seafood.
+Supplement local beers with local cuisine, and head over to Mad Batter Kitchen, or Foragers Canteen for a casual dinner.
 Lulu’s on Main and Guadalupe Café also offer food, spirits, seafood and other classic dishes.
-For lunch, consider Bogarts for some classic burgers and sandwiches, Haywood Smokehouse for BBQ smoked to perfection, or No Name Sports Pub and Creekside Oyster House and Grill, which are both located on Scott’s Creek, one spot along the WNC Fly Fishing Trail.
+For lunch, consider one of the “Top 25 BBQ Restaurants in America” at Haywood Smokehouse for BBQ smoked to perfection, or Creekside Oyster House and Grill, located on Scott’s Creek, one spot along the WNC Fly Fishing Trail.
 Breakfast hotspots in Sylva include City Lights Café, White Moon Café, and The Coffee Shop.
 In the mood for something else?
 Check out our incredible restaurants here.

 Lodging in the Sylva and Dillsboro area is abundant with various cabins, hotels and much more.

 Explore the fishing in higher elevation streams, and book a trip with Brookings Anglers.
 They offer a variety of tours, services and supply rentals from their experienced and welcoming staff.
 In addition to the WNC Fly Fishing Trail® there are also numerous lakes and rivers that offer incredible fishing, that contribute to Jackson County being known as a premier fishing destination in the state.